Making Windows XP Start Faster

 Category: Windows

-Here's my special recipe to clean that icky goo out of your computer's pipes, so Windows will start quicker, run more reliably, and go faster on the info-superhighway.
+Here's my special recipe to clean that icky goo out of your computer's pipes, and tune up your hard drive, so Windows will start quicker, run more reliably, and go faster on the information superhighway.

 • 1 tbsp Windows Updates